pblinux/end_credits/README.md

 );
 ```

-You need to pass an arry as Sections:
+You need to pass an array of Section:
 ```dart
 Section(title: 'Cast', roles: [
     Role(name: 'Role 1', crew: [Responsable('John Doe')])